9 Ski Resort Content Marketing Strategies, In a COVID World

 COVID TIP: Speak candidly about how your resort supports your workers and your city.
 People want to feel like they are contributing more than just the price of a lift ticket, especially now.

 Most sites offer content to new visitors, but a few take it to the next level.
 Some of the best content we see exists in the form of comprehensive first timer’s guides.
 These are excellent content.
 We recommend all sites push a hard angle towards these new visitors.
 As much a resort can make them feel comfortable, informed, and excited ahead of time, the better.
 Plus, these should be relatively easy to put together as they consist of the basic info about a place.

-Google loves showing current, up to date content in the SERPs.
+BONUS TIP: Google loves showing current, up to date content in the SERPs.
 Users like seeing up-to-date reports from the mountain.
 The easiest way to do that is via social.
-A content strategy which strives to integrate these concepts would be very powerful.
+A content strategy that strives to integrate these concepts would be very powerful.

 A way to further expand upon shared social content is to take it a step further by actually featuring and exploring user stories.